 The doctor would like you to make an appointment when convenient to discuss the results.
 This is not urgent and, in fact, may be a minor problem.

 This means that no action or follow up is required however if symptoms persist please make an appointment with the doctor.

 Please ensure that the specimen is correctly labelled including name, gender and date of birth of the patient as well as date and time of production of the specimen.

-At the Bermagui Medical Centre, walk in pathology is available between 9:00am and 12:00noon on a Monday, Wednesday and Friday.
-This service is available to our patients and other patients who have pathology forms provided by other doctors.
-This service works on an non appointment system, you arrive, take a number and will be seen in turn.
+At the Bermagui Medical Centre, pathology collection is available by appointment.
+Collection days are Monday, Wednesday and Friday between 9am and 12 noon This service is available to our patients and other patients who have pathology forms provided by other doctors.
+Please call 6493 4903 to make an appointment.

 If you have special requirements for pathology and are a patient of the surgery, you may prefer a nurse appointment to take specimens, please speak with our reception staff about this.

 It may be necessary to refrigerate some specimens and will require accompanying request forms.
 You may need to take a sample container home with you and follow instructions regarding appropriate handling until you bring the specimen in.